-Johnston Withers has a rich history and takes pride in its reputation for fighting for the underdog and the disadvantaged.
+Johnston Withers Lawyers has a rich history and takes pride in its reputation for fighting for the underdog and the disadvantaged.
 We recognise our practical and ethical obligations to provide top quality legal services to all members of the community, or organisations, who seek our advice or assistance.

 Today, Johnston Withers’ highly experienced practitioners continue to provide top quality legal services across a very wide range of areas.
 We continue to provide assistance in the Personal injury, WorkCover, Industrial, Family and Criminal law fields but have also developed strong practices in all aspects of Commercial and Property law, Wills and Estates and Defamation.

 Whilst the firm’s major work base historically came from the labour movement, it now has a broad general public clientele and today represents clients including individuals, families, small and medium businesses, community organisations, corporations and Aboriginal communities.